ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04-preliminaries.md

    :output: show
 -->

-#### Mathematical Proof Techniques
+#### Mathematical Proof Techniques {-}

 Solving any problem has two distinct parts: the investigation and the argument.
 Students are too used to seeing only the argument in their textbooks and lectures.
 But to be successful in school (and in life after school), one needs to be good at both, and to understand the differences between these two phases of the process.
 To solve the problem, you must investigate successfully.
 That means engaging the problem, and working through until you find a solution.
 Then, to give the answer to your client (whether that "client" be your instructor when writing answers on a homework assignment or exam, or a written report to your boss), you need to be able to make the argument in a way that gets the solution across clearly and succinctly.
-The argument phase involves good technical writing skills |---|
-the ability to make a clear, logical argument.
+The argument phase involves good technical writing skills and the ability to make a clear, logical argument.

 Being conversant with standard proof techniques can help you in this process.
 Knowing how to write a good proof helps in many ways.
 First, it clarifies your thought process, which in turn clarifies your explanations.
 Second, if you use one of the standard proof structures such as proof by contradiction or an induction proof, then both you and your reader are working from a shared understanding of that structure.
 That makes for less complexity to your reader to understand your proof, because the reader need not decode the structure of your argument from scratch.

 This section briefly introduces three commonly used proof techniques:

-1) deduction, or direct proof;
+1) deduction, or direct proof,

-2) proof by contradiction and
+2) proof by contradiction, and

 3) proof by mathematical induction.

 <!-- .. index:: ! proof; direct -->